Clinical UM Guideline

 |Z90.01||Acquired absence of eye|

-For decades, blepharoplasty and repair of blepharoptosis have been accepted as common surgical procedures for the management of upper eyelid conditions.
-There is adequate evidence in the peer-reviewed medical literature to support the use of upper lid surgery in the circumstance of significantly impaired superior field of vision associated with functional impairment.
+Blepharoplasty and repair of blepharoptosis have been accepted as common surgical procedures for the management of upper eyelid conditions.
+There is adequate evidence in the peer-reviewed medical literature to support the use of upper lid surgery for significantly impaired superior field of vision associated with functional impairment.
 Such procedures have been shown to improve the individual's field of vision, quality of life, and activities of daily living such as driving and reading.

 A brow lift (repair of eyebrow ptosis), when performed to improve an individual's appearance in the absence of any signs and/or symptoms of functional abnormalities, is considered cosmetic.
 In extreme cases, if a person has significant brow ptosis, a brow lift may be needed for functional reasons.
 Brow lift surgery works by strengthening the tissues that support the brow.
 Often this is accomplished with a forehead procedure, which results in a less visible scar than procedures performed on the brow itself.
 It may be performed as a separate procedure or in conjunction with blepharoplasty or blepharoptosis repair.
 In some instances, a functional brow lift may be the only procedure required to correct functional superior visual field loss.

 In 2011, Cahill and colleagues published a report from the American Academy of Ophthalmology (AAO) on the functional indications for upper eyelid surgery.
-The literature search strategy used for this report identified in a small number of relevant case series meeting their inclusion criteria (n=13).
+The literature search strategy identified a small number of relevant case series meeting the inclusion criteria (n=13).
 These studies evaluated a wide variety of surgical approaches to ptosis.
-One study utilized subjects with "simulated ptosis", created with special contact lenses, while the remaining studies involved subjects with ptosis.
-The authors discuss additional studies in the discussion section which were explicitly excluded from the literature search.
-These studies are used to demonstrate the effect of ptosis on superior peripheral field of vision and are the basis of the visual field loss recommendation.
+One study utilized subjects with "simulated ptosis," created with special contact lenses, while the remaining studies involved subjects with ptosis.
+The authors discuss additional studies in the discussion section, which were explicitly excluded from the literature search.
+These studies are included to demonstrate the effect of ptosis on superior peripheral field of vision and are the basis of the visual field loss recommendation.
 These studies all utilized different perimetric techniques to evaluate visual field loss.
 The impact of ptosis on down-gaze is addressed in the discussion section as well.
-The authors again address several small studies not included in the initial literature abstraction.
-These studies are used to demonstrate the effect of visual field impairment and low MRD1 measurements impact on down-gaze.
-However, the result of only one small study (n=34) is offered to demonstrate how ptosis repair impacts down-gaze impairment.
+The authors address several small studies not included in the initial literature abstraction.
+These studies demonstrate the effect of visual field impairment and low MRD1 measurements impact on down-gaze.
+However, the result of 1 small study (n=34) demonstrates how ptosis repair impacts down-gaze impairment.
 The report concludes by providing guidelines for "indicating when surgical intervention is expected to provide functionally significant improvement."
-However, it must be commented upon that these recommendations are based on a very limited number of poor quality studies with a small numbers of participants.
+However, it must be noted that these recommendations are based on a limited number of poor quality studies with small numbers of participants.
 The authors note that these studies are only Level III evidence.
-Additionally, the studies included in the review are primarily about the impact of surgical correction of ptosis, rather than on the identification of functional impairment.
-The data used in this report is limited to case reports, the majority of which have significant methodological issues, and as such insufficient to allow conclusions to be drawn regarding selection criteria for upper eyelid ptosis and blepharoplasty.
+Additionally, the studies included in the review are primarily regarding the impact of surgical correction of ptosis, rather than on the identification of functional impairment.
+The data used in this report is limited to case reports, the majority of which have significant methodological issues, and the body of evidence is insufficient to allow conclusions to be drawn regarding selection criteria for upper eyelid ptosis and blepharoplasty.